 With swanky new designs by Isabel and Ruben Toledo, this update on Balanchine’s Nutcracker makes some very smart choices, such as the use of video projections and colourful designs (we are still in love with the rainbow-coloured Columbine costume).
 The biggest problem with Balanchine’s version, however, is the feeling that there’s a lot of theatre but not enough dancing in Act 1, as if Mr B. had saved all the ballet for Act 2.
 On the other hand, the characterizations of “Marie” and her Nutcracker prince (both children) are ideal, and they were vividly interpreted at MCB by Renata Adarvez and Erick Rojas.

-This feeling of “not enough ballet” is forgiven by the time the Snowflakes appear: we gasp at the fast footwork, the beauty of Balanchine’s patterns, and Miami City Ballet’s corps de ballet didn’t disappoint us.
+One forgets the feeling of “not enough ballet” by the time the Snowflakes appear: we gasp at the fast footwork, the beauty of Balanchine’s patterns, and Miami City Ballet’s corps de ballet didn’t disappoint us.
 The adorable pompom snow wands they carry are his homage to the original Mariinsky production and they still look so chic.
 The Act 2 divertissements are wonderful too.
 I usually find the Spanish/Chocolate and Arabian/Coffee dances to be interminable, but Balanchine makes them more energetic and involving, with faster choreography and plenty of jumping in the Arabian for instance.
 Our favorites, however, are the Peppermint Candy Canes (here energetically led by Kleber Rebello) and The Waltz of the Flowers with the irresistible, high-flying, Dewdrop fairy (Brazilian ballerina Nathalia Arja), certainly up there with the best Balanchine creations.
 The grand Pas de Deux (danced by Jennifer Lauren and Renan Cerdeiro), is a beautiful topper to an already gorgeous Nutcracker, but definitely not the only delight of the evening.

 American Ballet Theatre – Alexei Ratmansky’s The Nutcracker